Supportive Services for Veteran Families

 Proudly serving veterans and their families with the goal of stable housing

-Supportive Services for Veteran Families (SSVF) is a new program at St. Vincent de Paul aimed at helping homeless veterans and those at risk of homelessness with the resources needed to become or remain permanently housed.
+Supportive Services for Veteran Families (SSVF) is a program at St. Vincent de Paul aimed at helping homeless veterans and those at risk of homelessness with the resources needed to become or remain permanently housed.
 Sponsored by a grant from the Veterans Administration (VA), SSVF provides financial assistance and case management with the objective of helping our country’s veterans achieve housing stability.
 Our mission is to help the VA reach their target of ending veteran homelessness by 2015 and provide support for veterans or family members who need it.

 - Case Management